 Now that we are a multi-cat household, it is important to make sure each cat has their own space and pathways around the house.
-Annie, Eddie and Mercy all get along but there are still times when they need their alone time.
-Creating routes or corridors for your cats will help them feel more at ease in the home.
+Annie, Eddie and Mercy all get along but they still need alone time.
+The creation of routes or corridors for your cats will help them feel more at ease in the home.
 If your cats are spatting you might check to see if you can create a more cat-friendly home to ease the tension.

 We know cats like to keep their options open from the times they can’t make up their minds to stay in or out of a room when a door is closed.
 Your cat just wants to be able to escape easily.
 This is hardwired as a survival instinct.
 Just like placing the litter pans where your cat can see their surroundings and not feel trapped if one of their house mates enters the area while they are using the facilities, the same is true for moving from one location to another within your home.